AlexProgrammerDE/SoulFire/CONTRIBUTING.md

 ## Code style

 This project does not have a strict code style.
-However we will only accept pull requests that use the format specified in `.editorconfig`.
+However, we will only accept pull requests that use the format specified in `.editorconfig`.
+Everything enforced by Spotless is also required.

 ### Var keyword